 - 72 ounce total crushing pitcher pulverizes ice to snow in seconds for creamy frozen drinks and smoothies

-- Two 16 ounce Nutri Ninja cups with to go lids are perfect for creating personalized, nutrient rich drinks to take on the go
+- 2 16 ounce Nutri Ninja cups with to go lids are perfect for creating personalized, nutrient rich drinks to take on the go

 - Dishwasher safe and BPA free parts single serve blade assembly